Winona-dev/sca-protocol/README.md

-## Beyond Correctness: Automated Side-Channel Analysis of Cryptographic Protocols Implementations via Binary Verification
+# Automated Side-Channel Analysis of Cryptographic Protocols Implementations via Binary Verification

-This repository contains the implementation of our framework which is built on top of CryptoBap framework.
+This repository consists of two main components: the first is our framework, implemented based on the CryptoBap framework, and the second is a proof-of-concept attack implementation built upon Flush+Flush, modified to operate on macOS.
+We explain each component in detail separately.

+## HolBA

 Our toolchain integrates four key components:

 - **Symbolic Execution:**